Glimmerina/Wispword/dev-log.md

 Day 2:

 Added the feature to create a .json file if you don't already have one.
 It will automatically prompt you to create your first entry too.
 Tomorrow I want to add a loop so you can make additional entries without re-running the program each time.

+Day 3:

+Added the loop.
+You can now add more entries if you wish.
+Next I want to add the ability to delete entries but I'm not sure the best way of doing that.
+Line by line perhaps?
+Delete entry 2, etc?
+I'll need to consider the options for this.